Rochester Employment Lawyer Helping To Enforce Equal Pay for Equal Work

 If you believe you are being paid unequally to the opposite sex, but completing identical types of work, you may be able to file a claim under the Equal Pay Act.
 This can be a confusing process, so The Cimino Law Firm can help you out.

-We offer free consultations to all of our clients where we’ll discuss how we can best suit your needs.
+We offer confidential consultations to all of our clients where we’ll discuss how we can best suit your needs.
 Instead of letting people completing equal forms of work get paid higher wages than you, let us help you file a claim today.

 Follow us on Facebook for daily updates